Strasbourg provides an integrated environment for structural studies of protein and complexes from sample preparation to structure determination.

 Protein engineering and production are essential tools for structural, biophysical and functional studies as well as for biotechnology and medical applications.
 The Strasbourg center offers a state-of-the-art infrastructure for the preparation of biomolecules and biomolecular complexes: recombinant expression in E. coli, insect or mammalian cells as well as biomass production.

 Strasbourg provides core-technologies for structure determination by crystallography, cryo-EM and tomography.
-Strasbourg is a centre of expertise for crystallographic analysis of protein-protein and protein-nucleic acid complexes (nano and micro-automated screening and HTP crystal production, data collection and structure determination) and cryo-electron microscopy/tomography (Hight resolution cryo-EM, cryo electron tomography using up to date equipment (Polara and Titan microscopes and Falcon detectors).
+Strasbourg is a centre of expertise for crystallographic analysis of protein-protein and protein-nucleic acid complexes (nano and micro-automated screening and HTP crystal production, data collection and structure determination) and cryo-electron microscopy/tomography (Hight resolution cryo-EM, cryo electron tomography using up to date equipment (Titan and Glacios microscopes equipped respectively with K3 and K2 detectors).

 The centre also offers access to: